jakesutor/DAEN-Capstone/README.md

 ### Contents
 #### Data Cleansing
 Initial iteration of cleansing code provided by Spring Semester GMU DAEN 690 group.
 Please see their initial project and code at https://github.com/teamatash/CATSR-Flight-Prediction-BTS.
 We added January-February 2020 data to their datasets.
 All raw data can be found at https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=237.
+Refer to the 'Download raw data explanation' file for details regarding which variables were utilized.

+Once the files have been downloaded, first utilize the files within the 'Data Cleansing' folder to prepare and combine the data.
+Run files according to the order of their number.

 1.)
+Merge Data

 2.)
+Clean Data - three individual files

 3.)